TomZdulski/FUEL-CMS/README.md

 - 'segment' method for page language determination (allows for cleaner friendly links in different languages)
 -

-- (not yet done) use of CKEditor (in later time, in modules for clients that don't want to format text in html tags (Markdown editor)
+- (not yet done) use of CKEditor (in later time, in modules for clients that don't want to format text in html tags (markItUp editor)

 ## CHANGE LOG